 The tour ends after breakfast in Massa Lubrense on Day 8.
 A frequent bus service can bring you to Sorrento, where you travel on to your next destination (Naples or Rome can both be easily reached by high-speed train).
 Taxi services are available to bring you directly to your next destination.

 Hotel to hotel luggage transfers on walking days are included on this trek.
 Please note that luggage transfers are relatively costly here as while on foot the distance from village to village is very short, by car one has to drive a long way around.
-So if you wish you can opt out of the luggage transfer service and save £80 per person.
+So if you wish, you can opt out of the luggage transfer service and get a price reduction.